dipdowel/graph1_wasm_demo/web-files/docs/content001.md

-# Basic concepts pt.1
+# Basic concepts, pt.1
 ## The contexts
 Struct `GraphContext` is the heart of Graph1.
-It contains all the core properties that allow to draw on the screen, keep track of the animation, etc. <br />
+It provides access to all the core resources needed to draw on the screen, keep track of the animation, etc. <br />
-`GraphContext`  references some 'sub-contexts', such as:
+`GraphContext`  references some 'sub-contexts':
-- `WindowContext` -- all the window-related properties
+- `AlphaContext` — properties for alpha blending
-- `BezierContext` -- properties for Bézier curves
+- `BezierContext` — properties for Bézier curves
+- `WindowContext` — all the window-related properties

+Let's skip the `BezierContext` and `AlphaContext` for now as they are not essential for the basic setup.

 ## The Window Context

 It all begins with the `WindowContext` struct.
-It represents the window where all the graphics will appear.
+It represents the window where all the graphics is displayed.
 - `Q:` But why "window"?
 Why not "canvas" or "stage"?
 - `A:` Well, Graph1 was created with native applications in mind, so `WindowContext`  matches the concept of window in [minifb](https://github.com/emoon/rust_minifb) and other similar libraries well.